 - V (FC) No business may be transacted at a meeting unless at least one-third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three. - See standing order 4d(viii) for the quorum of a committee or sub-committee meeting. - w (FC) / (C) / (SC) If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting. - x A meeting shall not exceed a period of two hours. - y The Responsible Financial Officer can authorise expenditure in consultation with the Chairman up to a maximum of £200 a month for village maintenance and emergencies.
-All transactions will be presented to the Council at the next meeting and entered in financial records. - z If a meeting of the Council cannot take place the powers and duties of the Council are delegated to the Clerk in consultation with the chairman to ensure the business can be transacted.
-All transactions will be presented to the Council at the next meeting and entered in financial records.
+The business on the agenda for the meeting shall be adjourned to another meeting. - x A meeting shall not exceed a period of two hours. - y If a meeting of the Council cannot take place the powers and duties of the Council are delegated to the Clerk in consultation with the chairman to ensure the business can be transacted.
+The Responsible Financial Officer can authorise expenditure for routine maintenance, or in an emergency or if a meeting of the Councill cannot take place.
+All transactions will be recorded in the financial records and presented to the Council at the next meeting.